andsild/dragonfly-modules/README.md

 Previously I used Linux and a Windows VM, however, the delay of the VM and [Aenea](https://github.com/dictation-toolbox/aenea) was inconvening.

 ## Status
-I am making progress, but am still not a productive coder by voice.
-I.e. I can write simple programs but it takes a long time.
+I can write simple programs but it takes a long time.
-I very much appreciate feedback whether its a bug, question, suggestion or anything else!
+I very much appreciate feedback whether its a bug report, question, suggestion or anything else!
-Feel free to message me at `andsild@gmail.com`

 ## Usage:
 The jist of the _useful_ code is in the grammars repository.
 You can copy whatever commands you like to your own project.

-I have deviated off the standard path with `_natlink_hack.py`.
-This file handles imports for me, rather than letting Natlink do it.
+`_natlink_hack.py` handles imports for me, rather than letting Natlink do it.
 The only difference is that my grammar files/rules per default will not install themselves as executable dragonfly grammars to DNS or Windows' speech engine.
 Thus, they have to be added explictly using natlink_hack.py or a solution of your own.